bwassim/Project-1-Optimizing-ML-Pipeline-Azure/README.md

 <img src="./images/training_d.png" width=650/>

-For the hypydrive part, we use a `train.py` python file that loads the csv marketing data file into a Tabular dataset before performing a logistic regression training with Scikit-learn.
+For the HypyDrive part, we use a `train.py` python file that loads the csv marketing data file into a Tabular dataset before performing a logistic regression training with Scikit-learn.
 The tunning parameters are given by C and max_iter, such that
-* C is defined as the inverse of regularization, that is high values will result in smalled regularization
+>* C is defined as the inverse of regularization, that is high values will result in smalled regularization
-* max_iter: is the maximum number of iteration to converge.
+>* max_iter: is the maximum number of iteration to converge.

 The HyperDrive experiment is orchestrated in a jupyter notebook hosted in a compute instance.
 Note that in the HyperDrive config file we specify the train.py file that is used for the purpose of performing the logistic regression training for each assigned hyperparameter.
 ## Data